 Whether you’re a local or just stopping off at The Plough on The Hill on your journey up the M4, you’ll be glad to hear that the 200-year-old pub is as welcoming to dogs as it is to people.
 There’s always a steady supply of water for four-legged customers and the staff always have plenty of treats on hand to make them feel special.

-The Cask Marque accredited pub serves a great selection of fine cask conditioned ales, beers, wines and spirits—they even have an extensive gin menu.
+The Cask Marque-accredited pub serves a great selection of fine cask-conditioned ales, beers, wines and spirits, and they even have an extensive gin menu.
 Take in the brilliant views of the Wiltshire Downs from the grassy beer garden when the mercury rises and warm your cockles by the open fire come winter.
 The pub serves some cracking food and you’ll be able to dine with your dog by your side in the pub area.

-Your furry best friend will be welcome throughout The Hare & Hounds—the pub which was the inspiration behind the Charles Dickens classic The Pickwick Papers.
-The team at the old coaching inn pride themselves on providing a homey, relaxing environment that you can enjoy a nice pint or G&T in.
-Your dog, meanwhile, will be offered a bowl of water and showered with affection and treats.
+Your furry best friend will be welcome throughout The Hare & Hounds—the pub which was the inspiration behind the Charles Dickens classic, The Pickwick Papers.
+The team at the old coaching inn prides itself on providing a homey, relaxing environment where you can enjoy a nice pint or G&T. Your dog, meanwhile, will be offered a bowl of water and showered with affection and treats.
 The only stipulation they make is that they don’t venture onto the beer garden’s grass.